-➤ Hotmaps Wiki: the wiki2 hosts the documentation, guidance and manual of the toolbox.
-It is a living document: the developers continue updating HOTMAPS Wiki pages by introduction of new updates, improvements, functionalities and calculation modules.

-• Homaps tutorials: step-by-step videos are available in all EU languages, to show how to use the software and all its functionalities.

-Hotmaps trainings: the training focuses on how to create energy scenarios, develop heating & cooling plans and choose between different resources options available in the area of choice.
-By becoming a "Hotmaps Follower", cities are offered free trainings and support services up to the end of the project.
+- Hotmaps Wiki: the wiki2 hosts the documentation, guidance and manual of the toolbox.
+It is a living document: the developers continue updating HOTMAPS Wiki pages by introduction of new updates, improvements, functionalities and calculation modules. - Homaps tutorials: step-by-step videos are available in all EU languages, to show how to use the software and all its functionalities. - Hotmaps trainings materials: The Hotmaps team organised trainings to show how to create energy scenarios, develop heating & cooling plans and choose between different resources options available in the area of choice.
+The training materials are available in the wiki3.